OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

--   **Midterm Examination**: The midterm is an online cumulative assessment covering all of the material from the class and laboratory sessions, as outlined on the course schedule.
-Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take this test on the scheduled date and complete the test in the stated period of time.
+-   **Midterm Examination**: The midterm is an online cumulative assessment covering all of the material from the class and laboratory sessions, as outlined on the [course schedule](/operating-systems/schedule/).
+Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take this test on the scheduled date and to complete it in the stated location while taking no more than the required amount of time.

 -   **Final Examination**: The final is an online cumulative assessment covering all of the material from the class, programming, and laboratory sessions, as